Peter Minuit Plaza: Early history

-Peter Minuit Plaza sits just south of State Street, at the approximate position of the original southern tip of the island before Lower Manhattan expansion.
+Peter Minuit Plaza sits just south of State Street, at the approximate position of the original southern tip of the island before Lower Manhattan expansion, that headland possibly being the etymology of Manhattan.
 State Street was formerly known as Copsey Street, with this extremity of land known as Copsie Point in historical English accounts, drawing from either the possible Lenape toponym of Kapsee as recounted by Egbert Benson (speculated as from "ahsënhake" meaning rocky ground, with a similar etymology to Hackensack), or from the Dutch Capsie Hoek (cape point).
 As such, it has become popularly associated with the early history of New Amsterdam, sometimes given as a possible location for the purchase of Manhattan Island by Peter Minuit in 1626.
 The Netherland Monument, installed nearby at the northeastern corner of Battery Park in 1952, depicts this purported exchange.

 The Copsey Rocks were the series of islets surrounding the Kapsee, which were eventually filled in to form most of the Battery.
 The southernmost point was also known to the Dutch as Schreyers Hook (after the site of the Schreierstoren in Amsterdam from which Hudson is said to have departed), though the construction of the Schreyers Hook Dock in New Amsterdam was on nearby Pearl Street.